-- An ideal parent is one who’s emotionally available, gives freedom with limits, and loves unconditionally while setting clear expectations.
+- Is one who’s emotionally available, gives freedom with limits, and loves unconditionally while setting clear expectations.

-- An ideal parent encourages good behavior and models his own behavior into the ideal one he expects his child to follow.
+- Encourages good behavior and models his own behavior into the ideal one he expects his child to follow.

-- An ideal parent empowers the child to build skills and courage while watching them from the sidelines.
+- Empowers the child to build skills and courage while watching them from the sidelines.